Non-self-adjointness of the Klein-Gordon operator on a globally hyperbolic and geodesically complete manifold. An example: Non-self-adjointness

-is $H_0$-bounded with a bound less than one.
-This can be done in the way as in \cite{Reed-Simon-2} page 158 (at least for range of $p_z$).
-For convenience of the reader we provide here an alternative proof (based on \cite{Wintner}).
+is $H_0$-bounded with a bound less than one (\cite{Reed-Simon-2} Theorem X.12).
+This can be done in the way as in \cite{Reed-Simon-2} page 158 \footnote{The verbatim application of the method from \cite{Reed-Simon-2} will show the result only for sufficiently small $p_{\z}$.
+We will not dwell into details, as we provide an alternative proof valid for all $p_{\z}\not=0$.}.
+However, we provide here an alternative proof of the lack of essential self-adjointness for the operator $\dA_{p_y,p_{\z},p_\eta}$ (based on a method from \cite{Wintner}) for $p_{\z}\not=0$.
+We will use the following criterium: